Dharmadas/simple_crm/readme.md

 This project is developed using LARAVEL framework in PHP.
-The prject is tested with following versins: php 7.1 apache 2.4 mysql 5.6
+The project is tested with following versoins: php 7.1 apache 2.4 mysql 5.6